Worried about coronavirus and COVID-19?

 Here’s some information you can use to help protect yourself and the people you care about.

 The Centers for Disease Control and Prevention (CDC) is encouraging citizens to help reduce the risk of infections spreading.
 Check the CDC website or up-to-date information, especially if traveling.

 Get Sydney Care on your mobile device on Google Play or Apple Store and take the Coronavirus Assessment for free.

 Coronavirus and COVID-19

 is a type of virus that causes respiratory illness — an infection of the airways and lungs.
 COVID-19 is a new strain of coronavirus.
 It’s part of the same family of corona viruses that includes the common cold.

 What are the symptoms?

-appear between 2 and14 days after being infected.
-Symptoms can be mild to severe.
-They include fever, cough, and shortness of breath.
+According to the CDC, most people develop symptoms between 2 and 14 days after being infected.
+Symptoms can be mild to severe and may include:

 How does the virus spread?